 Doctors are seeing the strain as well.
 Insurance companies and hospitals create an impossible equilibrium where doctors must decrease the amount of time they spend with patients in order to maintain a profitable bottom line.
 Nurses feel the strain as more of the workload is transferred to them, as well as picking up any pertinent missing pieces of patient health history that may not have been disclosed to the doctor.

-The nursing shortage also has financial impacts for healthcare institutions.
-Nurses salaries must be competitive to attract applicants.
+The nursing shortage also has financial impacts on healthcare institutions.
+Nurses’ salaries must be competitive to attract applicants.
 As the shortage fuels burnout and frustration among nurses, turnover rates increase, reportedly costing the healthcare industry at least $4.2 million a year.

 Why Is There a Nursing Shortage?

 While practitioners, patients, and institutions illustrate that there is an undoubted need for nurses, it’s not for lack of interest.
 Prospective nurses looking to enter the field encounter a gauntlet of obstacles that make filling the healthcare need that much more difficult.

 Students appear to have a high level of interest in nursing careers.
 They pay well, have strong projected job security, and allow practitioners to do meaningful work — all qualities that millennials have expressed are important.

 However, as hopeful applicants send in their transcripts, many are turned away or wait-listed.
 Some schools have even done away with waitlisting due to excessive demand that has students waiting years before their enrollment.

 One of the major limiting factors in nursing education is low faculty numbers — there simply aren’t enough teachers to educate the would-be nurses.
 Not only that, but the current faculty’s median age is in the 50s, meaning that many of them will be looking to retire not long from now.